babashka/sci/README.md

 ### Implementing require and load-file

-Sci supports implementation of code loading via a function hook that is invoked by sci's internal implementation of `require`.
+SCI supports loading code via a hook that is invoked by SCI's implementation of `require`.
 The job of this function is to find and return the source code for the requested namespace.
 This passed-in function will be called with a single argument that is a hashmap with a key `:namespace`.
 The value for this key will be the _symbol_ of the requested namespace.

-This function can return a hashmap with the keys `:file` (containing the filename to be used in error messages) and `:source` (containing the source code text) and sci will evaluate that source code to satisfy the require.
-Alternatively the function can return `nil` which will result in sci throwing an exception that the namespace can not be found.
+This function should return a map with keys `:file` (containing the filename to be used in error messages) and `:source` (containing the source code text).
+SCI will evaluate that source code to satisfy the call to `require`.
+Alternatively the function can return `nil` which will result in SCI throwing an exception that the namespace could not be found.

-This custom function is passed into the sci context under the `:load-fn` key as shown below.
+The load hook is passed as part of the SCI options via the `:load-fn`:

 ``` clojure
 (defn load-fn [{:keys [namespace]}]